chrisrzhou/wordcloud-generator/README.md

 ## Personal Motivations

-I built this app to practice using the following libraries
+I built the application to familiarize using the following libraries:

 * `react`
 * `react-router`
 * `redux`
-* `redux-actions`
+* `redux-arc`
 * `reselect`
 * `antd`

 I also wanted to test out component and redux file/folder organization.
-I was pretty happy with the following folder organization which treats `components` and `store` (data/state) as first-class citizens for building React web applications.
+I was pretty happy with the following folder organization which treats `components` and `store` (data/state) as first-class citizens for building React + Redux applications.

 ```
 /components